handsomehsia/Human-Drone-Interaction/README.md

 # Tello-Human-Computer-Interaction
->The demo GIF you see on the down below are mostly shoot by drone camera
+> The demo GIF you see on the down below are mostly shoot by drone camera.
+>
+> Please forgive me for the different sizes of GIF files :(

 ## Pre-requisite